Famous Country Duets

-Famous Country Duets is an album by American country music artist George Jones with Gene Pitney and Melba Montgomery.
-This album was released in 1965 (see 1965 in country music) on the Musicor Records label.
+Famous Country Duets is an album by American country music artist George Jones with Gene Pitney and Melba Montgomery of predominantly previously released performances.
+This album was released in January 1966 (see 1966 in country music) on the Musicor Records label.

 Background

 Jones's producer H.W.
 "Pappy" Daily had been mentoring the singer's career since the late fifties and, as Jones star begin to rise through the early 1960s, pushing his career through an ever increasing number of lucrative record deals.
 This was Jones's first album with the Musicor label after leaving United Artists in 1965.
 As Bob Allen points out in his book George Jones: The Life and Times of a Honky Tonk Legend, "During the next six years, with Musicor, George recorded more than over 280 songs - most of which were done in rushed, sloppily produced sessions - and help to establish for himself a somewhat unwelcome reputation as one of country music's most overrecorded artists."
 Jones work with Musicor would also be increasingly characterized by the Nashville Sound that became prominent on country radio throughout the rest of the decade.

 Jones had recorded two duet albums with Montgomery on United Artists: 1963's What's In Our Hearts and 1964's Bluegrass Hootenanny.
-More curiously, Jones would record a duet album with rock and roll singer Gene Pitney in 1965 called For the First Time!
+Jones would record a duet album with rock and roll singer Gene Pitney in 1965 called For the First Time!
 Two Great Stars - George Jones and Gene Pitney.
 Famous Country Duets compiles duets by the singers, although there is no single track with all three singers performing.